RobMeyer/robmeyer.github.io/content/projects/index.md

 captionType="markdown"
 >}}

-Built in 2021 at the peak of the NFT fad (while I was fully aware that it was a fad), this one's two projects in one!
+Built in 2021 at the peak of the NFT fad (while I was fully aware that it was a fad), this one is two projects in one!

 First, [mondrian-svg-gen](https://mondrian-svg-gen.robmeyer.net) is a tool to create generative art in the style of Piet Mondrian's Neoplastism works.
 The tool generates an SVG with the configured palette, complexity, and dimensions following a set of ratios.
+You can also click on borders or colored regions to cycle through presets, in case the randomly generated image is close to greatness.

 Written using React because that's what I was most familiar with, but it could easily be vanilla HTML+JS.